 Is your Puppy Mouthing Biting and Nipping Chewing Everything?
 Here’s what to do…

 Not only is this normal, it is an important part of their development.
 When puppies play, they learn from their playmates’ yelps and body language when a bite is too hard.
 Over time, a puppy figures out how to use his mouth more gently (inhibit his bite) to keep play going.
 But it is also our job as their new human parents to teach them what is and isn’t appropriate in our human world.

 What to Do About Puppy Mouthing and Nipping

-1. Teach Your Puppy to Be Gentle – Using Bite Inhibition
+5. Teach Your Puppy to Be Gentle – Using Bite Inhibition

 Bite inhibition refers to a dog’s ability to control the force of his mouthing.
-A puppy or dog who hasn’t learned bite inhibition with people doesn’t recognize the sensitivity of human skin, and so he bites too hard, even in play.
-A dog who has learned to use his mouth gently when interacting with people will most likely be less likely to bite hard and break skin if he ever bites someone in a situation apart from play—like when he’s afraid or in pain.
+A puppy or dog who hasn’t learned bite inhibition with people doesn’t recognise the sensitivity of human skin, and so he bites too hard, even in play.
+A dog who has learned to use his mouth gently when interacting with people will be less likely to bite hard and break skin if he ever bites someone in a situation apart from play—like when he’s afraid or in pain.

 Puppies usually learn bite inhibition during play with other puppies or from their mum.
 If you watch a group of puppies playing, you’ll see plenty of chasing, pouncing and wrestling.
 Puppies also bite each other all over.
 Every now and then, a pup will bite his playmate too hard.
 The victim of the painful bite yelps and usually stops playing.
 The offender is often taken aback by the yelp and also stops playing for a moment.
 However, pretty soon, both playmates are back in the game.
 Through this kind of interaction, puppies learn to control the intensity of their bites so that no one gets hurt and the play can continue without interruption.
 If puppies can learn how to be gentle from each other, they can also learn the same lesson from people, so it is up to us to mimic that same yelp a puppy would make.